m2mathew/percussion-hub/README.md

 # Region 3 Percussion

-An application for Region 3 Percussion teachers, students, and patrons.
+An application for Percussion teachers, students, and patrons.

+### Scope

+This early working example is limited to Region 3 on the East side of the Dallas, Texas

 ### History

-Some history of percussion happenings in Region 3
+Some history of percussion happenings in

 ### Schools